user28273828292388/Algorithms-Group-Project/README.md

 DESCRIPTION:

-UniE share which isan app used to target a  recurrent difficulty many students have to face on a daily basis consists of the lack of educational resources available to them, generating an ongoing educational gap.
+UniE share which is an app used to target a recurrent difficulty many students have to face on a daily basis consists of the lack of educational resources available to them, generating an ongoing educational gap.
 Considering this reality, the UNIe-Share App arrives with the ultimate purpose of closing this educational gap and providing the necessary tools so that any student can maximise their potential.
+It gives students several opportunities to study from textbooks, notes, exercises and tests.
+What is also ideal is that students also have the option to post and help others.

+TABLE OF CONTENTS:
+- How to create a github repository.
+- How to use the app.
+- Credits.

 HOW TO CREATE A GITHUB REPOSITORY: